Clean water is possibly THE best attractant for a variety of birds and wildlife. Why? finding a source of clean water

-Simply, a birdbath is a source of fresh water for birds and other wildlife to drink and clean themselves in.
+Simply, a birdbath is a source of fresh, clean water for birds and other wildlife to drink and clean themselves in.
 Birdwatchers use birdbaths to attract birds to their backyards by providing this source of water that birds can utilize during migration, drought, and winter.
 Often, the bath is an artificial basin or a basin made from natural materials such as stone.
 Birdbaths are often decorative and can also be made with plastic, glass, metal, clay, and more.
 The intricacy of birdbaths continues to evolve, with some water sources hosting pumps, sprayers, misters, bubblers, heaters, and a variety of other add-ons!

 What are the different types of birdbaths?

 Birdbaths come in many shapes, sizes, and materials.
 Here at Flocking Around, we prefer to use birdbaths consisting of natural materials such as stone.
 However, this is not a viable option for all backyard birdwatchers.
 So here is a list of the types of birdbaths available on the market.

 Standard birdbath - the typical birdbath seen in backyards are a circular basin on a stand.
 You can also find a hanging and ground version as well.
 They can be made from materials such as:

 Plastic - This is the cheapest type of birdbath you will find, however, they are usually not stable and have frequent mold growth issues.
 The durability of these feeders is less than ideal.
 Combine a treated plastic basin with a metal base though?
 Not bad.

 Glass - These are often beautiful pieces of art, offering more for an ornamental value than a long-term birdbath.
 Why?
 Glass can crack quickly from a small drop or temperature change.
 However, these are often easy to clean and limit mold growth.